 Objective 1: Students will acquire knowledge of the main theories and concepts of the study of collective memory, nationalism, and politics.
 They will learn the analytical approaches for analyzing practices of remembrance in democratic and oppressive political regimes.

 Objective 2: Students will develop and improve their critical thinking and debating skills by engaging in discussions and analyses of a variety of empirical cases of political interventions in collective memory, based on multiple sources, including different types of media, such as text, video, objects, images, tables and graphs.

 Midterm assignments (2) (total 30%)

 It is possible to have a re-take of the final assignment.

-Blackboard is used mainly for organizational purposes.
+Brightspace is used mainly for organizational purposes.
 Available papers will be uploaded there.

 No books are required to be purchased for this course.
 All readings will be made available soon.
 The syllabus and the readings for the first class will be accessible on Blackboard.